sh0rething/sh0rething/index.md

 # 2017
 ## Flipping hell!
 New Zealand property frenzy as two houses sold five times in four days
-Eleanor Ainge Roy, 18 January 2017 - [Guardian](https://www.theguardian.com/world/2017/jan/18/flipping-hell-new-zealand-property-frenzy-as-two-houses-sold-five-times-in-four-days), [Archive](https://archive.ph/kPqoP)
+Eleanor Ainge Roy, 18 January 2017 - [Guardian](https://www.theguardian.com/world/2017/jan/18/flipping-hell-new-zealand-property-frenzy-as-two-houses-sold-five-times-in-four-days), [Archive](https://archive.ph/kPqoP), [Return to Top](#table-of-contents)

 An investigation has been launched into how two Auckland homes were sold five times in four days as the practice of “flipping” continues to boom in New Zealand’s largest city and hottest property market.
 Flipping is loosely defined as properties which are sold twice or more within a single year, and properties sold twice or more within the space of six months raise particular concerns for regulators.